Find Affordable College Courses

 Lufkin, TX

-Angelina College landed the #7 spot in the 2023 rankings for the most popular associate degree journalism programs.
-Located in the remote town of Lufkin, AC is a public school with a small student population.
+Angelina College did quite well in this year’s ranking of the most popular places for journalism students to get a associate degree.
+It came in at #7 on the list.
+Located in the remote town of Lufkin, AC is a public college with a small student population.

 Full Journalism at Angelina College Report